12 real estate agent tax deductions you shouldn’t miss

 7. Vehicle expenses and mileage

-This real estate agent tax deduction can amount to thousands of dollars if you drive your house-hunting clients to showings or rack up miles just managing open houses and putting up and taking down signs.
+This real estate agent tax deduction can amount to thousands of dollars if you drive clients to showings or rack up miles managing open houses, previewing listings, or putting up and taking down signs.

-Similarly, while not mileage-related, you can also deduct parking fees and tolls when visiting clients or showing properties.
-But regular parking fees at your office don’t qualify, as the IRS considers that part of your daily commute.
+You can also deduct parking fees and tolls when visiting clients or showing properties.
+Just note that daily parking at your regular office location doesn’t qualify, since the IRS treats your commute as a personal expense.

 8. Self-employment tax